Copyright © 1965 by Theosophical University Press.

 Question — That's quite a picture.
 But why aren't we taught about reincarnation in church?

 Comment — That's a long story, and I wouldn't attempt to give the reason why the early Church Fathers in handling the texts of the Christian Scriptures either eliminated or at least excluded certain relevant teachings which touched not only on the concept of rebirth, but on other matters dealing with the soul's relation to the whole solar system.
 These ideas would have provided a much broader and more universal philosophy than is now contained in the Creed.
 In fact, the very teaching of the soul's need for repetitive experiences on earth was publicly anathematized in one of the early Church Councils.
 In other words, it was formally stricken from the required belief of the Christian Church — an event which marked one of the stages in the crystallization and hence the decline of the true Christianity.
-For once the message of the Master Jesus no longer represented to the peoples of the day a vital and growing search for truth, but had settled down into a well-defined and organized belief, then the Creed of the Church rather than man's own inner guide became his monitor.
+For once the message of Jesus no longer represented to the peoples of the day a vital and growing search for truth, but had settled down into a well-defined and organized belief, then the Creed of the Church rather than man's own inner guide became his monitor.
 Yet, even in the Scriptures as they are today, you can find references to the idea of rebirth.
 You have to dig for them, because they are casual rather than direct; nevertheless they point to the then popular acceptance of rebirth by the peoples of Asia Minor.

 Question — Where can we find such references in the Bible?